Skip to Main Content

 We use the Merriam-Webster definitions, where disinformation is characterized by its intent to deceive.

-Definition of misinformation
+Definition of misinformation:

-: incorrect of misleading information
+incorrect or misleading information

-Definition of disinformation
+Definition of disinformation:

-: false information deliberately and often covertly spread (as by the planting of rumors) in order to influence public opinion or obscure the truth
+false information deliberately and often covertly spread (as by the planting of rumors) in order to influence public opinion or obscure the truth

 What is Disinformation?